List of The League of Extraordinary Gentlemen titles: The Failed Warralson League

 Fraught by tensions and prone to failure from the outset, this team only went on one mission together—battling pirate-slaver James Soames and Italian criminal mastermind Count Zero (both from Frank Richards's Greyfriars School series)—before disbanding.
 During the course of the mission, the Iron Warrior was accidentally destroyed.

 This marked the end of the League as a group in the employ of the British government.
-They later would operate outside the law as fugitives and freelancers, following their own agenda rather than that of any official masters.
+They later would operate outside the law as fugitives, following their own agenda rather than that of any official masters.

 The post-Ingsoc Ensemble

 By 1948 a totalitarian government (Ingsoc) was in control of Britain, which denounced and denied the League in all its forms.
 Many came to believe the extraordinary individuals never existed, and were nothing more than characters from fiction.

 In 1958, not long after the Big Brother government's fall, the two surviving Leaguers (Mina Murray and Allan Quatermain) returned to London and broke into British Intelligence headquarters, stealing the Black Dossier that contained details of all the League's incarnations.

-A new and deadly breed of Cold War agents were tasked to stop them and retrieve the Dossier.
+Newer and deadlier Cold War agents were tasked to stop them and retrieve the Dossier.